Sathvik-Tumati/Text-Generator/README.md

 This Python script uses the transformers library by Hugging Face to load the pre-trained GPT-2 model and generate text.
 It prompts the user for an input, feeds it to the model, and outputs the generated text.

 Installation
-1. Clone the Repository
+1. Clone the Repository:-

 Clone this repository to your local machine:

 --> git clone https://github.com/Sathvik-Tumati/Text-Generator.git

 --> cd Text-Generator

-2. Set Up a Virtual Environment
+2. Set Up a Virtual Environment:-

 It is recommended to create a virtual environment: